Yashi1704/Task-Management-System-/README.md

 •	Set deadlines and priorities.
 •	View tasks in different formats (e.g., by date, priority).
 •	Track task completion status.

+Features
+1. User Authentication:
+•	Register and log in users.
+•	Password encryption for secure storage.
+2. Task Management:
+•	Create Tasks: Add new tasks with descriptions, deadlines, priorities, and categories.
+•	Update Tasks: Modify task details, such as status, deadlines, and priority.
+•	Delete Tasks: Remove tasks that are no longer needed.
+•	View Tasks: Display tasks in a list or calendar format, with filtering options (e.g., by date, priority, category).
+3. Task Categorization:
+•	Assign categories or tags to tasks for better organization.
+4. Deadline and Priority Management:
+•	Set deadlines and priorities for tasks.
+•	View tasks sorted by deadlines or priorities.
+5. Search and Filter:
+•	Search tasks by keywords.